-This summary highlights some of the information in this prospectus.
-It is not complete and may not contain all of the information that you may want to consider.
-You should read carefully the more detailed information set forth under "Risk Factors" beginning on page 14 and the other information included in this prospectus.
+This summary, including, beginning on page $\underline{9}$, the Risk Factors summary, highlights some of the information in this prospectus.
+This summary is not complete and may not contain all of the information that you may want to consider.
+You should read carefully the more detailed information set forth under "Risk Factors" beginning on page \underline{18} and the other information included in this prospectus.